postgis/postgis-workshops/postgis-intro/sources/en/equality.rst

 .. code-block:: sql

-  SELECT a.name, b.name, CASE WHEN a.poly ~= b.poly
+  SELECT a.name, b.name,
+    CASE WHEN a.poly ~= b.poly
-      THEN 'Equal Bounds' ELSE 'Non-equal Bounds' end FROM polygons as a, polygons as b;
+         THEN 'Equal Bounds'
+         ELSE 'Non-equal Bounds' END
+    FROM polygons AS a, polygons AS b;

 .. image:: ./equality/start17.png